AlexsLemonade/scpca-nf/examples/README.md

-## Example Files
+# Example Metadata & Configuration Files for `scpca-nf`

-Here we provide an example of the [metadata file](../external-data-instructions.md#prepare-the-metadata-file) and [configuration file](../external-data-instructions.md#configuration-files) that you will need in order to setup a run of the `scpca-nf` workflow.
+This directory contains an example the [metadata file](../external-data-instructions.md#prepare-the-metadata-file) and [configuration file](../external-data-instructions.md#configuration-files) for the `scpca-nf` workflow.
+These files should be used as an example of formats and content, but note that the values in these files may not be applicable or sufficient to allow running `scpca-nf` to be used directly on your system.

 ## Testing your setup with example data